 'Tis the Season for Movie Watching

 It's the time of year when it's cold outside, but warm and generally festive inside.
-The girl (now 15) and I have mother/daughter movie night on a regular basis.
 The week before Christmas until the new year is holiday-movie-palooza.
 Here are my three all time favorite holiday movies, and three honorable mentions for your viewing pleasure.

 When I look back at the movie that I have seen the most times, hands down, over my lifetime, the winner is Die Hard.
 I first saw it when my sister videotaped it from HBO long, long ago.
 It has stood the test of time as my favorite movie ever.